Monosodium glutamate: Production

 MSG has been produced by three methods: hydrolysis of vegetable proteins with hydrochloric acid to disrupt peptide bonds (1909–1962); direct chemical synthesis with acrylonitrile (1962–1973), and bacterial fermentation (the current method).
-Wheat gluten was originally used for hydrolysis because it contains more than 30 g of glutamate and glutamine in 100 g of protein.
+Wheat gluten was originally used for hydrolysis because it contains more than 30 g of glutamate and glutamine per 100 g of protein.
 As demand for MSG increased, chemical synthesis and fermentation were studied.
 The polyacrylic fiber industry began in Japan during the mid-1950s, and acrylonitrile was adopted as a base material to synthesize MSG.

 As of 2016, most MSG worldwide is produced by bacterial fermentation in a process similar to making vinegar or yogurt.
 Sodium is added later, for neutralization.
 During fermentation, Corynebacterium species, cultured with ammonia and carbohydrates from sugar beets, sugarcane, tapioca or molasses, excrete amino acids into a culture broth from which L-glutamate is isolated.
-The Kyowa Hakko Kogyo Company developed industrial fermentation to produce L-glutamate.
+Kyowa Hakko Kogyo (currently Kyowa Kirin) developed industrial fermentation to produce L-glutamate.

 The conversion yield and production rate (from sugars to glutamate) continues to improve in the industrial production of MSG, keeping up with demand.
-The product, after filtration, concentration, acidification, and crystallization, is glutamate, sodium, and water.
+The product, after filtration, concentration, acidification, and crystallization, is glutamate, sodium ions, and water.

 Chemical properties

 The compound is usually available as the monohydrate, a white, odorless, crystalline powder.
 The solid contains separate sodium cations Na^{+} and glutamate anions in zwitterionic form, −OOC-CH(NH_{3}^{+})-(CH_{2})2-COO−.
-In solution it dissociates into glutamate and sodium ions.
+In solution, it dissociates into glutamate and sodium ions.

 MSG is freely soluble in water, but it is not hygroscopic and is insoluble in common organic solvents (such as ether).
 It is generally stable under food-processing conditions.
 MSG does not break down during cooking and, like other amino acids, will exhibit a Maillard reaction (browning) in the presence of sugars at very high temperatures.

 History

 Glutamic acid was discovered and identified in 1866 by the German chemist Karl Heinrich Ritthausen, who treated wheat gluten (for which it was named) with sulfuric acid.
-Kikunae Ikeda of Tokyo Imperial University isolated glutamic acid as a taste substance in 1908 from the seaweed Laminaria japonica (kombu) by aqueous extraction and crystallization, calling its taste umami ("pleasant savory taste").
+Kikunae Ikeda of Tokyo Imperial University isolated glutamic acid as a taste substance in 1908 from the seaweed Laminaria japonica (kombu) by aqueous extraction and crystallization, calling its taste umami ("delicious taste").
 Ikeda noticed that dashi, the Japanese broth of katsuobushi and kombu, had a unique taste not yet scientifically described (not sweet, salty, sour, or bitter).
 To determine which glutamate could result in the taste of umami, he studied the taste properties of numerous glutamate salts such as calcium, potassium, ammonium, and magnesium glutamate.
 Of these salts, monosodium glutamate was the most soluble and palatable, as well as the easiest to crystallize.
 Ikeda called his product "monosodium glutamate" and submitted a patent to produce MSG; the Suzuki brothers began commercial production of MSG in 1909 using the term Ajinomoto ("essence of taste").